DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 ### Enemies
 - The tempest wraith's projectile looks better now
 - The different elemental variations of the knight *exist*, but they're a little ehhhhhhhh (They need more time before they're ready).
 - Each enemy has it's own elemental resistances.
-For
+For example, tempest enemies take less damage from the player's tempest spells than other attacks.

 ### Input & Targeting Changes
 - Separated the targeting scheme when using a mouse vs. controller.
 The game should feel much more responsive now when using keyboard and mouse.